Books perfect as reading or gifts during the end-of-year break for those working in tech. More than 100 book recommendations.

 People replied with titles that taught them something new related to work, provided inspiration or ideas.
 I’ve collected the most-mentioned books with a quote from a reviewer - either the person recommending it on Twitter, or one from one of the most helpful reviews.

 ⭐ I’m marking books that are also my choice with a star.
-These are books I've read and would also recommend.
+These are standout books I've read.

 Books by genre